DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Citations to Baek and Lee are to the WIPO machine translations, which are provided in this Office Action.
+Citations to Baek and Lee are to the WIPO machine translations, which were provided in the Office Action mailed 01/12/2026.

-Regarding claim 1: Baek teaches a method for proliferating NK cells (para 1) comprising IL-12, IL-15, and an anti-Nik46 antibody (para 22).
-Baek teaches isolating PBMC from a human patient blood sample using Ficoll and centrifugation (para 88) (reads on lines 1-3), then culturing the PBMCs in a culture flask coated with fibronectin and gamma globulin (para 102-107).
+Baek teaches a method for proliferating NK cells (para 1) comprising IL-12, IL-15, and an anti-Nik46 antibody (para 22).
+Baek teaches isolating PBMC from a human patient blood sample using Ficoll (reads on density gradient medium) and centrifugation (para 88), and resuspending precipitated cells (reads on the pellet) in 5 mL of RBC lysis buffer to remove red blood cells (para 90) (reads on step 1).

 Baek teaches that the cell culture may be performed in steps to maximally proliferate NK cells (para 30).
 Baek teaches an embodiment of the method comprising three culturing steps (para 40-41).
 In the first culturing step, PBMCs are cultured in a medium comprising IL-2, IL-15, anti-NKp46 antibody, and plasma (para 35) (corresponds to step 2).
 The second step of culture comprises transferring the culture of the first step to a new container (reads on subculturing), then culturing in a medium comprising IL-2, IL-15, anti-NKp46 antibody, and plasma (reads on albumin) (para 37-38) (corresponds to step 3).
 The third step of culture comprises IL-2 (para 40-41) (corresponds to step 4).
 Baek teaches that “each culture step may have the same or different culture medium components, culture vessels, and culture periods” (para 30).
 Therefore, steps 2-3 of the embodiment may comprise the same culture medium as the medium used in step 1, which comprises IL-12, IL-15, anti-NKp46 antibody, and plasma.
 Baek further teaches that RPMI 1640 may be used as the culturing medium (para 22) (reads on RPMI culture medium of steps 2-4).